mckinsey/vizro/vizro-ai/docs/pages/user-guides/chart-examples.md

 # Explore VizroAI

-In this guide, we'll learn how to make more advanced charts with Plotly.
-We'll be using data from [Plotly Express](https://plotly.com/python-api-reference/generated/plotly.express.data.html) for our examples.
+In this guide, we'll learn how to make more advanced charts with Plotly using data from [Plotly Express](https://plotly.com/python-api-reference/generated/plotly.express.data.html).
 The examples below use the OpenAI `"gpt-4-0613"` model as we are going to request specific updates to the layout of the charts, which are [more complex than the default GPT 3.5 model can handle](./customize-vizro-ai.md).

 ### Create a polar bar chart